 Moderation activities are used by the School Curriculum and Standards Authority to help ensure the comparability of school marks and grades between schools.
 Comparability occurs when the same result in the same pair of units has the same value across the cohort of students enrolled in the Western Australian courses.
 This helps to ensure fairness of marking and grading for students and maintains the credibility of school marks and grades.
 Establishing comparability for school marks and grades across schools requires the Authority to:

-- provide syllabus documents which clearly indicate to schools the knowledge, skills and understandings that should be taught state-wide
+- provide syllabus documents that clearly indicate the knowledge, skills and understandings that should be taught state-wide

 - develop assessment requirements that schools must follow in terms of assessment types and weightings

-- statistically adjust school marks for ATAR courses based on the performance of students in the ATAR course examination.
+- statistically adjust school marks for ATAR Year 12 pairs of units based on the performance of students in the ATAR course examinations.

 The purpose of the Authority’s moderation activities is to ensure that each school:

 - is correctly implementing the Authority’s assessment requirements and grading procedures